ungtq0805/JCART/README.md

 # JCART - This is a simple e-commerce application built with Spring.
 You should referrence in this -> https://github.com/sivaprasadreddy/jcart

-Again I want to thank you for Mr.Sivaprasadreddy
+Again I want to thank you for Mr.Sivaprasadreddy - already

 My email: ungtq0805@gmail.com